ZainYoussef/bug-tracer-tool/README.md

 - Enter the path to the Git repository (local Git repository)
 - Describe the bug you're facing

-The AI model will analyze the bug and generate a structured report with suggested fixes.
+The AI model will analyze the bug and generate a structured report with suggested steps to fix it.

 ---